-(1) To authorize, by written agreement, the bureau of occupational licenses to act as its agent in its interests and, at its discretion, to contract with the bureau of occupational licenses for those services deemed necessary for the proper administration of this chapter;
+(1) To authorize, by written agreement, the division of occupational and professional licenses to act as its agent in its interests and, at its discretion, to contract with the division of occupational and professional licenses for those services deemed necessary for the proper administration of this chapter;

 (2) To adopt, pursuant to the administrative procedure act, such rules as are necessary for the administration and enforcement of this chapter, including a code of ethics and standards of practice;

 (3) To maintain records necessary to carry out its duties under this chapter;

 (4) To adopt rules setting the qualifications and fitness of applicants for licensure under this chapter;